Library Services for Faculty

-Faculty and adjunct faculty are encouraged to contact the Director of Library Services (for SDC) or the Seminary Librarian (for SCS) for information about or instruction on using any of the various library resources and technology.
+Faculty and adjunct faculty are encouraged to contact the Director of Library Services (for SDCC) or the Seminary Librarian (for SCS) for information about or instruction on using any of the various library resources and technology.

 The College and Seminary Libraries do not offer proctoring services for tests or exams.
 However, a faculty member may send a student to the Library to take a minimally supervised test or exam.
 The library can distribute tests to students and collect completed tests for faculty.
 Please contact a librarian for assistance.